fin-hypergrid/core/README.md

 ## JSON behavior totals rows

 adding totals rows just under the column headers with Hypergrid is extremely simple.
-Call setTotals function on the JSON behavior and pass in an array of arrays of the content you want displayed.
+Call `setTopTotals` function on the JSON behavior and pass in an array of arrays of the content you want displayed.

 ```
     var totals =
         [['','1st',251,'XXXX-XX-XX','1 of 50','1 of 50','T/F','$$$$$','£££££']];

-    myJSONBehavior.setTotals(totals);
+    myJSONBehavior.setTopTotals(totals);

     //update the totals and see the change
     totals[0][2] = 300;